Preakness 2024: Seize the Grey goes wire-to-wire, outruns Mystik Dan in 149th running

 He won his first Preakness 44 years ago with Codex and has saddled 46 horses for the race over the years.

-Lukas had to overcome multiple obstacles to return to the Preakness winner’s circle: Derby champion Mystik Dan, a sloppy track, well-rested challenger in Chad Brown-trained Tuscan Gold and Baffert-trained Imagination.
+Lukas had to overcome multiple obstacles to return to the Preakness winner’s circle: Derby champion Mystik Dan, a muddy track, well-rested challengers in Chad Brown-trained Tuscan Gold and Baffert-trained Imagination.

 Lukas’ horse surmounted them all.